oheneba-oa/dvd_rental/Architecture_Diagram.md

 6. Streamlit reads the generated CSV files and presents the dashboard.
 7. The executive report summarizes the key findings and recommendations.

+---

 ## 5. Reproducibility

-The architecture supports reproducibility because the services are defined in `docker-compose.yml`, credentials are stored in `.env`, dependencies are listed in `requirements.txt`, and the scripts are numbered in the order they should be executed.
+The architecture supports reproducibility because the services are defined in `docker-compose.yml`, dependencies are listed in `requirements.txt`, and the scripts are numbered in the order they should be executed.

+The repository includes `.env.example` as a template for environment variables.
+A local `.env` file should be created from this template when running the project.
+Docker-generated folders such as `data/postgres/` and `data/pgadmin/` are excluded from version control using `.gitignore`.